eyereasoner/eye/eyelet/README.md

 # eyelet

-## EYE for Logic expressed in Turtle
+## EYE for Logic Expressed in Turtle

 ### ✅ Forward Rules